juniordiscart/local-wordpress-docker-https/README.md

 ![](./img/DataGripConnectionTest.png)

-## Upload Wordpress database content
+## Uploading Wordpress database content

 The following steps will be for when you're using `phpMyAdmin`.
 If you use a different database management tool, these steps should be a general guideline of what you should do.